GlobalWebIndex/challenge-elm/README.md

 ## Goal

 The goal is to test your ability to come up with solution for real world problem which will be part of your day to day responsibility.
-Obviously the first thing what we will look at is to what degree your implmentation satisfy original requirements.
+Obviously the first thing what we will look at is to what degree your implementation satisfy original requirements.
 Also we want to see your ability to come up with robust solution and will look on over all code quality.

 ## Contacts